jhollinger/occams-record/README.md

 * `find_each`/`find_in_batches` respects `order` and `limit`.
 * Allows eager loading of associations when using raw SQL.
 * Allows `find_each`/`find_in_batches` when using raw SQL.
+* Eager load data from arbitrary SQL (no association required).

 [Look over the speed and memory measurements yourself!](https://github.com/jhollinger/occams-record/wiki/Measurements) OccamsRecord achieves all of this by making some very specific trade-offs: